nandabritto/Covid-19_vaccines/README.md

 <img src="https://github.com/nandabritto/MS1/blob/eff4eb18f4495e61609198a76d83896ecd1dea4a/how-it-works.png">

 A youtube video was used to make this abstract scientific content more understandable for all people.
+The user can watch the video on full screen and have all the controls available.

    3. The importance of getting vaccinated for world health;